London Borough of Camden: Geography and economy

 The economy and land uses of the West End and other southern parts of the borough reflect their more central location.
-Camden has the seventh largest economy in the UK with a number of major companies headquartered in the borough; Google is in the process of completing a major headquarter building in King’s Cross.
+Camden has the seventh largest economy in the UK with a number of major companies headquartered in the borough; Google is in the process of completing a major headquarter building in King's Cross.
 Camden Town Brewery is among the newer businesses that have thrived in the borough.

 In the far south of the borough, Lincoln's Inn Fields is within 500 metres of the Thames.
 The northern part of the borough includes the less densely developed areas of Hampstead, Hampstead Heath and Kentish Town.
 There are a number of Parks and open spaces in the London Borough of Camden.
 Neighbouring boroughs are the City of Westminster and the City of London to the south, Brent to the west of the originally Roman Watling Street (now the A5 Road), Barnet and Haringey to the north and Islington to the east.
 It covers all or part of the N1, N6, N7, N19, NW1, NW2, NW3, NW5, NW6, NW8, EC1, WC1, WC2, W1 and W9 postcode areas.

 For planning policy purposes, the London Plan places Camden in the 'Central London' group of boroughs.

 Governance and politics

-Local government

-Camden Town Hall is located in Judd Street in St Pancras.
-Camden London Borough Council was controlled by the Labour Party continuously from 1971 until the 2006 election, when the Liberal Democrats became the largest party.
-In 2006, two Green Cllrs, Maya de Souza and Adrian Oliver, were elected (to Highgate Ward) and were the first Green Party councillors in Camden.
-In 1985 when the borough was rate-capped, the Labour leadership joined the rebellion in which it declared its inability to set a budget in an unsuccessful attempt to force the Government to allow higher spending.
-Camden was the fourth to last council to drop out of the campaign, doing so in the early hours of 6 June.

-Borough councillors are elected every four years.
-Since May 2022 the electoral wards in Camden are Belsize, Bloomsbury, Camden Square, Fortune Green, Frognal, Gospel Oak, Hampstead Town, Haverstock, Highgate, Holborn and Covent Garden, Kentish Town North, Kentish Town South, Kilburn, King's Cross, Primrose Hill, Regent's Park, St Pancras and Somers Town and West Hampstead.

-Between 2006 and 2010 Labour lost two seats to the Liberal Democrats through by-elections, in Kentish Town and Haverstock wards.
-A Labour Councillor in Haverstock ward also defected to the Liberal Democrats in February 2009.
-The Conservatives also lost two seats, one to the Liberal Democrats in Hampstead, and one to the Green Party, Alexander Goodman, in Highgate, taking the total number of Green Party Councillors to three.
-At the local elections on 6 May 2010 the Labour party regained full control of Camden council.

-The organisation's staff are led by the Chief Executive who is currently Jenny Rowlands.
-The organisation is divided into three directorates: